themeum/tutor-lms-elementor-addons/readme.txt

 10. Intelligent Preview Modes

 == Changelog ==
+= 2.1.2 - 25 August, 2023
+*Update: Compatibility with the latest Elementor is introduced

 = 2.1.1 - 17 August, 2023
 Fix: Resolved issue with multiple Course List on a single page
 Fix: Course Bundle not displaying correctly within the Course Carousel addon